Clinical Hypnotherapy and Neuro Linguistic Programming in Sydney

 The Unconscious Mind and it’s ability to heal

 The unconscious mind is the part of us that controls most of our behaviours.
 It is the very protective part of our mind that is 90% of our hidden awareness.
 The unconscious mind is the part of us that makes sure we breath when we sleep and warns us of danger.
 It is the part of us that holds our deepest beliefs created from conditioning and programming that have shaped the map of our world.
-Beliefs can be limiting and empowering as well.
+Belief’s can be limiting and empowering as well.
 In my therapy, we will look at those beliefs created in our unconscious mind as we will reframe those beliefs using gentle suggestive therapy and NLP exercises.

 We are often harsh on ourselves.
 Once we begin to be kinder to ourselves and others, we can then start the healing process.
 One thing that is very important to understand is that you must have a clear intention for this therapy to be effective.
 Knowing what you are seeking, trusting the process for change and having the courage to pass through the healing process is the key to making change.
 The last but most important thing is to be creative.
 Imagination is the tool to manifest what you want by creating it in your mind first.
-The mind is the causal of all manifested in your reality.
+The mind is the casual of all manifested in your reality.
 The mind is where we seed our physical reality and where our bodies functions, illnesses and limitations stem from.
 What the mind things about, the body then follows its lead.
 So what are you mostly thinking about?
-We are what we think, feel and eat.
+We are what we think and feel.
 Hypnosis is about changing our thinking patterns and perspectives so the mind, body and spirit are all working together in harmony.

 We are what we think, feel and eat.